 - For treatment-resistant depression, there are two methods that doctors can use that may immediately change mood: sleep deprivation (resetting of the clock) and ketamine.
-Low doses of IV ketamine is very effective for some people for depression.
-It is not FDA approved for this usage in the US at this time, but some clinics offer it.
+Low doses of IV ketamine are very effective for some people with depression.
+It is not FDA-approved for this usage in the US at this time, but some clinics offer it.
 Ketamine has recently been shown to act on depression via altering BDNF and increasing slow-wave sleep.[ref]

-- Prozac (fluoxetine) has been shown in animal studies to normalize ‘light-induced’ circadian disruption.
+- Fluoxetine has been shown in animal studies to normalize ‘light-induced’ circadian disruption.
 It does this through increased PER2 and PER3 levels.[ref]

-- Agomelatine (Valdoxan) is a synthetic version of melatonin that is prescribed as an atypical antidepressant.[ref]
+- Agomelatine is a synthetic version of melatonin that is prescribed as an atypical antidepressant.[ref]

 Definitions to keep us on track: